imbeshat/article/claqhecug000n08jg8a8w678k.md

-# Flexbox and it's properties.
+# Flexbox and it's properties

 ## What is flexbox?
 **Flexbox (Flexible Box Module)** is a one-dimensional layout method for arranging items in rows or columns.